-Dilution Rate: For healthy adults and children over 10 years old should dilute essential oils to 2-5% of carrier oils.
-5% really should only be used for acute areas and situations like headaches, clod or flu, or other similar situations.
-Toners, lotions, etc that get used often should be diluted to 2-3 %.
+Dilution Rate: Healthy adults and children over 10 years old should dilute essential oils to 2-5% of carrier oils.
+5% really should only be used for acute areas and situations like headaches, cold or flu, or other similar situations.
+Toners, lotions, etc. that get used often should be diluted to 2-3 %.

 3) Always Test for an Allergic Reaction Before Applying